Why do we get distracted when we are listening to someone speaking?

 Quite often, sadly, we will assume that we know what the other person is going to say, and we interrupt them with our point.
 As we are speaking, someone then interrupts us.
 The stress in the room rises, as it would do in competition, and so it goes on.
 Because we are stressed we experience the fight or flight response, at which point the quality of our thinking diminishes.

 In much the same way as the listener is able to listen and understand at c450 words per minute, the speaker also thinks at the same rate.
 However, they are only able to speak at c125 words per minute.
 This means there are probably another c325 words that have been thought, but not fully expressed at that time.

 Could we give them more time to think and to speak?

-When the speaker is stressed, as in a ‘competition’, the words that are said are likely to be those words that are the simplest and quickest to formulate, a sort of path of least resistance.
-“I need to get my words out fast and out now, as I am almost certainly going to be interrupted or my moment taken away when I draw breath or finish a sentence”.
+When the speaker is stressed, as, in a ‘competition’, the words that are said are likely to be those words that are the simplest and quickest to formulate, a sort of path of least resistance.
+“I need to get my words out fast and out now, as I am almost certainly going to be interrupted or have my moment taken away when I draw breath or finish a sentence”.
 In that stressful situation, speaking without real thinking is all we are capable of doing.

 Now imagine an environment that is supportive of people being heard, through individuals actively listening to the speaker, things would change dramatically.
 When the speaker reaches the end of a sentence, pauses for breath or even stops for a moment to think, if they are not interrupted and instead encouraged to continue speaking, there is a good chance the remaining c325 words will be spoken.